fadhilnapis/SIG-FSTM/README.md

   * Learn new things faster with the community.
   * Have a good discussion about techie stuff among communities.

-The goal is to
+The goal is to ..
   * Teach KUIS student "Learn how to CREATE".
   * Increase awareness about today digital world.
   * Becoming a self-taught programmer.
   * Love to code and make awesome project.
   * Student can compete with outside world.

-SIG divided into three main interest categories:
+SIG divided into three main interest categories ..
   * Open Source
   * Web and Mobile app Development
   * Information Security